rses-dl-course/rses-dl-course.github.io/slides/01_introduction_to_deep_learning.md

 ---

-### Feature engineering
+### ML vs Deep Learning

-What if we want to create a model that detect cats?
+What if we want to create a model that can classify images of cats?

 <img src="assets/img/cat.jpeg" class="plain" style="background: white; width: 30%" />

-Each feature is a scalar value
+How would you design an algorithm to do this?

 ---

-### Feature engineering
+### ML vs Deep Learning

 Cat detector: